Courses in the Psychology Department cover a full range of topics within psychology.

 310 (3 credits) – Cognitive Psychology.
 A survey of theory and research on attention, memory, language behavior, and problem solving.
 The principal orientation will be the information processing approach to the study of behavior.
 Prerequisite: PSYC 102.

-311 (4 credits) – Field Research Methods in Psychology.
+311 (4 credits) – Advanced Methods and Statistics.
 An introduction to field and other quasi-experimental methods appropriate for use in settings in which the researcher can exercise minimal control and manipulation.
 Included are designs and analytical methods for exploring cause-effect relationships in naturalistic settings.
 Lecture and laboratory.
 Prerequisite: 211 or consent of instructor.

 320 (3 credits) Psychology of Work and Play.
 The course is a survey and review of a variety of interdisciplinary topics related to the interconnection between human work and play.
 Course content includes theories of the function of play in human lives, the evolution and development of play and games, workplace design, motivating excellence and top job performance, and the relationship between working and playing in teams.
 Prerequisite: PSYC 102.